fieldtrip/website/faq/how_can_i_anonymize_a_brainvision_dataset.md

 ---
 title: How can I anonymize or deidentify a BrainVision dataset?
+category: faq
-tags: [faq, brainvision, raw, anonymize, sharing]
+tags: [brainvision, raw, anonymize, sharing]
 ---

 # How can I anonymize or deidentify a BrainVision dataset?